MicrosoftDocs/azure-dev-docs/articles/github/connect-from-azure-oidc.md

 ---
 ### Add federated credentials for a Microsoft Entra application

-You can add federated credentials in the Azure portal or with the Microsoft Graph REST API.
+You can add federated credentials using the Azure portal, Azure CLI, or Azure PowerShell.

 # [Azure portal](#tab/azure-portal)